Web Control Module

 • Websites allow individual entries of domains, IPv4 addresses, and IPv6 addresses.
 Select the type of website using the dropdown, enter the value associated with the type, then use the + button to add the entry.

-• Categories allows the use of your custom made tags and ThreatLocker Built-In categories and tags.
+• Categories allow the use of your custom-made tags and ThreatLocker Built-In categories and tags.
 Use the dropdown to find the ThreatLocker category or your custom tag of choice, then use the + button to add the network collection to your policy.

 Once the content has been configured in the Conditions section of the policy, select the Policy Action as either 'Permit' or 'Deny'.